 Striking EU gas storage facilities🔗

-The suspense of slowly tearing off a bandage is arguably worse than ripping it off in an instant; Russia halted its gas supply too early.
+The suspense of slowly tearing off a bandage is arguably worse than ripping it off in an instant.
+In much the same way, Russia halted its gas supply too early.
 European countries were given a few months to scramble for alternatives and prepare for the coming winter.
 Had Russia kept flicking the gas switch on and off unpredictably – dragging the process on and causing a pointless debate within the EU – it might have inflicted more pain when it shut off the gas entirely by the winter.

 To atone for this mistake, Russia has devised a scheme to destroy or hinder European gas storage facilities.
 At some point of the winter, leaks start to form along natural gas pipelines.
 There might be deliberate explosions involved.
 The perpetrators are careful to hide their handiwork so Russia can claim plausible deniability, but intentionally leave enough evidence to get the implicit threat across.3